Updated on: 11/13/2019

 Seattle’s Top-Rated Child Injury Attorneys

-The attorneys at Davis Law Group have handled many high profile cases involving child injuries, resulting in favorable results for our clients.
+The award-winning Washington personal injury lawyers at Davis Law Group have handled many high profile cases involving child injuries, resulting in favorable results for our clients.
 Founder and principal attorney Chris Davis wrote a book on child injuries entitled, Little Kids, Big Accidents.
 Click here to order a free copy of the book.
 Schedule a free, no-obligation consultation with Seattle’s top child accident attorneys today by calling 206-727-4000.